 - (a) "Affiliate" has the same meaning as set out in the first sentence of R.I.
 Gen. Laws § 27-35-1(a).
-An "affiliate" of, or an entity or person "affiliated" with, a specific entity or person, is an entity or person who directly or indirectly through one or more intermediaries controls, or is controlled by, or is under common control with, the entity or person specified. - (b) "Commissioner" means the Health Insurance Commissioner. - (c) "Direct Primary Care Expenses" means payments by the Health Insurerdirectly to a primary care practice for: - (1) providing health care services, including fee-for service payments, capitation payments, and payments under other alternative, non-fee-for-service methodologies designed to provide incentives for the efficient use of health services; - (2) achieving quality or cost performance goals, including pay-forperformance payments and shared savings distributions; - (3) infrastructure development payments within the primary care practice, which the practice cannot reasonably fund independently, in accordance with parameters and criteria issued by order of the Commissioner, or upon request by a Health Insurer and approval by the Commissioner: - (A) that are designed to transform the practice into, and maintain the practice as a Patient Centered Medical Home, and to prepare a practice to function within an Integrated System of Care.
-Examples of acceptable spending under this category include: - (i) making supplemental payments to fund a practice-based and practice-paid care manager; - (ii) funding the provision of care management resources embedded in, but not paid for by, the primary care practice; - (iii) funding the purchase by the practice of analytic software that enables primary care practices to analyze patient quality and/or costs, such as software that tracks patient costs in near-to-real time; - (iv) training of members of the primary care team in motivational interviewing or other patient activation techniques; and - (v) funding the cost of the practice to link to the health information exchange established by RIGL Chapter 5-37.7;
+An "affiliate" of, or an entity or person "affiliated" with, a specific entity or person, is an entity or person who directly or indirectly through one or more intermediaries controls, or is controlled by, or is under common control with, the entity or person specified. - (b) "Commissioner" means the Health Insurance Commissioner. - (c) "Direct Primary Care Expenses" means payments by the Health Insurer Issuer directly to a primary care practice for: - (1) providing health care services, including fee-for service payments, capitation payments, and payments under other alternative, non-fee-for-service methodologies designed to provide incentives for the efficient use of health services; - (2) achieving quality or cost performance goals, including pay-forperformance payments and shared savings distributions; - (3) infrastructure development payments within the primary care practice, in accordance with parameters and criteria issued by order of the Commissioner: - (A) that are designed to transform the practice into a Patient Centered Medical Home, and to prepare a practice to function within an Integrated System of Care; - (B) that promote the appropriate integration of primary care and behavioral health care; - (C) for shared services among small and independent primary care practices to enable the practices to function as Patient Centered Medical Homes; - (D) that promote community-based services to enable practices to function as Patient Centered Medical Homes; - (E) designed to increase the number of primary care physicians practicing in RI, and approved by the Commissioner, such as a medical school loan forgiveness program; and - (F) any other direct primary care expense that meets the parameters and criteria established in a bulletin issued by the Commissioner. - (ed) "Examination" has the same meaning as set out in R.I.
+Gen. Laws § 27-13.1-1 et seq. - "Health insurance" shall mean "health insurance coverage," as defined in R.I.

-- (B) that promote the appropriate integration of primary care and behavioral health care; for example, funding behavioral health services not traditionally covered with a discrete payment when provided in a primary care setting, such as substance abuse or depression screening; - (C) for shared services among small and independent primary care practices to enable the practices to function as Patient-Centered Medical Homes Acceptable spending under this category (i) must directly enhance a Primary Care Practice's ability to support its patient population, and (ii) must provide, reinforce or promote specific skills that Patient-Centered Medical Homes must have to effectively operate using Patient-Centered Medical Home principles and standards, or to participate in an Integrated System of Care that successfully manages risk-bearing contracts.
-Examples of acceptable spending under this category include: - (i) funding the cost of a clinical care manager who rotates through the practices; - (ii) funding the cost of a practice data analyst to provide data support and reports to the participating practices, and - (iii) funding the costs of a pharmacist to help practices with medication reconciliation for poly-pharmacy patients; - (D) that promote community-based services to enable practices to function as Patient Centered Medical Homes.
-Acceptable spending under this category (i) must directly enhance a Primary Care Practice's ability to support its patient population, and (ii) must provide, reinforce or promote specific skills that the Patient-Centered Medical Homes must have to effectively operate using Patient-Centered Medical Home principles and standards, or to participate in an Integrated System of Care that successfully manages risk-bearing contracts.
-Acceptable spending under this category includes funding multi-disciplinary care management teams to support Primary Care Practice sites within a geographic region; - (E) designed to increase the number of primary care physicians practicing in RI, and approved by the Commissioner, such as a medical school loan forgiveness program; and - (F) Any other direct primary care expense that meets the parameters and criteria established in a bulletin issued by the Commissioner, or that is requested by a Health Insurer and approved by the Commissioner. - (d) "Examination" has the same meaning as set out in R.I.
-Gen. Laws § 27-13.1-1 et seq. - (e) "Health insurance" shall mean "health insurance coverage," as defined in R.I.
 Gen. Laws §§ 27-18.5-2 and 27-18.6-2, "health benefit plan," as defined in R.I.
 Gen. Laws § 27-50-3 and a "medical supplement policy," as defined in R.I.
-Gen. Laws § 27-18.2-1 or coverage similar to a Medicare supplement policy that is issued to an employer to cover retirees. - (f) "Global Capitation Contract" means a Population-Based Contract with an Integrated System of Care that (i) holds the Integrated System of Care responsible
+Gen. Laws § 27-18.2-1 or coverage similar to a Medicare supplement policy that is issued to an employer to cover retirees.